-Initial stock size Starting populations are simulated from the estimated distribution at the start of the intermediate year (including covariances).
+Initial stock size Starting populations are simulated from the estimated distribution at the start of the intermediate year (including co-variances).
 Maturity Maturity for the intermediate year is taken from the smoothed maturity ogive.
 Maturity for the TAC year onwards is the average of final four years of assessment data Natural mortality Average of final three years of assessment data.
 F and M before spawning Both taken as zero.
 Weight at age in the catch Average of final three years of assessment data.
 Weight at age in the stock Assumed to be the same as weight at age in the catch.
 Exploitation pattern Fishing mortalities taken as a three year average divided by the three year average fishing mortality for ages 2-4, scaled to the final year.
 Intermediate year assumptions Multiplier reflecting intended changes in effort (and therefore F) relative to the final year of the assessment, assumed to be 1 to reflect a status quo intermediate year assumption.
-Stock recruitment model used Recruitment for the intermediate (the year the WG meets) is taken from the SAM assessment.
+Stock recruitment model used Recruitment for the intermediate (the year the WG meets) is sampled from a normal distribution of the SAM estimate and reported as the median.
 Recruitment for the TAC year onwards is sampled, with replacement, from 1998 to the final year of catch data.
 Procedures used for splitting projected catches The final year landing fractions-at-age are used in the forecast period.